nelisa-dludla/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ## Notes

-These solutions are provided as examples of file I/O operations in C programming and serve for educational purposes.
-Feel free to explore, modify, and experiment with the code to enhance your understanding of file operations in C.
+These solutions are provided as examples of if/else statements, loops and functions in Python and serve for educational purposes.
+Feel free to explore, modify, and experiment with the code to enhance your understanding of if/else statements, loops and functions in Python.